Medicare Star Ratings: Why you should care

 - Member experience: How do members rate the overall plan?
 How easy is it to get your prescriptions filled?
 Can you get information from the plan about prescription drug coverage and cost without difficulty?

 - Patient safety and accuracy of pricing: Does the plan provide accurate pricing on its website?
 Do members of this plan take their medications as directed?
 Do members with certain medical conditions, such as diabetes, get prescription drugs that are considered safer or more effective?

 How to Use Star Ratings

 According to a report from the Kaiser Family Foundation, many Medicare consumers are unaware of the Star Ratings and do not use them in making their decisions.
+In fact, a recent survey among Medicare Advantage beneficiaries found only 32% are aware of the Star Ratings, and only half of those aware of it actually used the information when choosing their plan.
 This is a missed opportunity to find out if a plan is likely to offer high quality.

-In general, you should look for plans with a Star Rating between 3 and 5.
+In general, you should look for plans with a Star Rating between three and five.
 At Medicare.gov, you can view the details of a plan’s rating to see how well it performs in each category.
 If the plan you like has a low rating, review the Star Ratings details to make sure it’s a good choice for you.

 Bottom line: Selecting a Medicare Part D plan is an important yet difficult task.
 Star Ratings help take the guesswork out of choosing a high-quality plan and can give you peace of mind with your plan choice.